simonspa/corryvreckan/src/modules/AnalysisSensorEdge/README.md

 ### Parameters
 * `inpixel_bin_size`: Parameter to set the bin size of the in-pixel 2D efficiency histogram.
 This should be given in units of distance and the same value is used in both axes.
 Defaults to `1.0um`.
+* `exclude_corners`: Switch to include or exclude the corner pixels from the calculations.
+Since they have a different layout than edge pixels, they can alter the result.
+Defaults to `true`.

 ### Plots produced
 For the DUT, the following plots are produced: